 - As with most new technology, some companies are still figuring out the best way to produce UV filters, and systems proven to get results can be costly.

-- While you don’t have to change a filter with UV lights, these systems do require some maintenance.
-AirCleaner.org tells us “every year, about 15% of an ultraviolet light’s power is decreased.”
+- While you don’t have to change a filter with UV lights, these systems require some maintenance.
+AirCleaner.org tells us, “every year, about 15% of an ultraviolet light’s power is decreased.”

-The final word on UV air filters: While they eliminate micro-organisms in the air, they can’t stop every harmful particle.
-The best way to clean your air is a system that utilizes both a UV filter and another type of filter in tandem.
+The final word on UV air filters: While they eliminate microorganisms in the air, they can’t stop every harmful particle.
+The best way to clean your air is a system that uses both a UV filter and another type of filter in tandem.